 Avoiding Discomfort of Bright Lights & Headache

 The discomfort of many types of artificial lighting tempts many light sensitive people to withdraw from certain situations altogether.
-If bright lights headaches are a problem for you, it’s easy to see why this would seem like a good idea.
+If bright light headaches are a problem for you, it’s easy to see why this would seem like a good idea.
 However, we can also see why commercial buildings use the types of light they usually do.
-Fluorescent, LED, and gas discharge lighting is bright, inexpensive, and energy efficient.
+Fluorescent, LED, and gas discharge lighting is bright, inexpensive, and energy-efficient.
 These types of lighting save money, and generally do their job well.

 You can ask your employer about allowing you to modify the lighting in your office, and you may get some flexibility.
 Unfortunately, you’re unlikely to get the same accommodations from a grocery store.
 Yes, the lighting causes legitimate discomfort in some people, but changing it is a hassle and expense they probably aren’t up for.
 So, what can you do, short of banishing yourself to darkness?